For documentation comments, PhpStorm provides completion that is enabled by default. PhpStorm creates stubs of PHPDoc blocks when you type the

 If you need additional PHP-specific tags, PhpStorm provides code completion that suggests the tag names that are relevant in the current context.
 If a certain tag has multiple values, code completion provides a list of available values.

 In PHPDoc comments, PhpStorm supports formatting options in compliance with the ZEND, PEAR, and other coding standards.

 PHPDoc comments in your source code are available for Quick Documentation Lookup, which helps you get quick information for any documented symbol.
-You can open them for review in the Documentation tool window by pressing Ctrl+Q.
+You can open them for review in the Documentation tool window by pressing Control+Q.